riker-rs/website/docs/supervision.md

 ## Supervisor Design

-Good supervisor design is key to designing resilient, fault tolerent systems.
+Good supervisor design is key to designing resilient, fault tolerant systems.
 At the core of this is creating an actor hierarchy that matches message flow and dependency.

 TODO Provide examples of good supervisor design.